Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 ------------------------------------------------------

-If regular installation via Subversion or package respositories does not work for some reason, you can also manually download a zip file which contains a given Psychtoolbox release, including the source code.
+If regular installation via Subversion or package respositories does not work for some reason, you can also manually download a "Source Code" zip or tar.gz file which contains a given Psychtoolbox release, including the source code.
 These downloads are larger due to inclusion of the source code.

+Or you can download the smaller zip file with the version number for only the Psychtoolbox standard folder (no source code), e.g., something named like `3.0.19.7.zip`.

+The "Assets" section of each release contains the download links.

 [Click this link to go to the downloads page for all official releases.][PTBReleases]